Steven Anderson (pastor): Travel bans

 As of 2019, Anderson has been banned from more than 30 countries, including every English-speaking developed country other than the United States (his home country) and most English-speaking African countries.
-In September 2016, after he had announced his intention to travel to South Africa, Malusi Gigaba, the Minister for Home Affairs banned Anderson and his followers, citing the Constitution of South Africa and stating "I have identified Steven Anderson as an undesirable person to travel to South Africa”, even though Anderson said he had neither the authority or willingness to ban him from entering the country.
+In September 2016, after he had announced his intention to travel to South Africa, Malusi Gigaba, the Minister for Home Affairs, banned Anderson and his followers, citing the Constitution of South Africa and stating that he has "identified Steven Anderson as an undesirable person to travel to South Africa," even though Anderson said he had neither the authority or willingness to ban him from entering the country.

 Anderson was also banned from entering the United Kingdom, leading him to change his travel route to Botswana by flying via Ethiopia.
 On September 20, 2016, he was banned and deported from Botswana.

 In a YouTube video, Anderson mentioned a planned missionary trip to Malawi to set up a church there, but Malawian authorities subsequently made it known that he would not be welcome in the country and that he would also be banned from entering it in the future.

 Anderson was denied entry to Canada on November 10, 2017.

 On January 29, 2018, Anderson was banned from entering Jamaica.

-Anderson was scheduled to preach in Amsterdam, the Netherlands, on May 23, 2019.
-The Dutch government began looking into banning him from entering the Netherlands on April 24, leading to the factual ban from the Netherlands, and the rest of the European Union's Schengen area on May 1.
-According to the Dutch state secretary, there is "no space for discrimination or the encouragement of hate, intolerance or violence in a democratic rechtsstaat like ours".
+Anderson was scheduled to preach in Amsterdam, on May 23, 2019.
+The Dutch government began looking into banning him from entering on April 24, leading to the factual ban from the Netherlands, and the rest of the European Union's Schengen Area on May 1.
+According to the Dutch state secretary, there is "no space for discrimination or the encouragement of hate, intolerance or violence in a democratic Rechtsstaat like ours."

 The Republic of Ireland banned him on May 12, 2019.
 On July 23, 2019, Anderson was denied entry to Australia.
 On August 7, 2019, Anderson was denied entry to New Zealand.